 About Craig Unger

-Craig Unger is the New York Times bestselling author of five books on the Republican Party’s assault on democracy, including House of Bush, House of Saud; House of Trump, House of Putin, and American Kompromat.
+Craig Unger is the New York Times bestselling author of six books on the Republican Party’s assault on democracy, including House of Bush, House of Saud; House of Trump, House of Putin, and now Den of Spies, a real life political thriller about how master spy William Casey put together a treasonous covert operation in 1980 that hijacked American foreign policy and stole the election for Ronald Reagan and George H. W. Bush.

 In 1995, after two years as deputy editor of the New York Observer, Craig became editor in chief of Boston Magazine where he was hailed by MediaWeek Magazine as one of America’s top editors for transforming a “tepid” magazine into a vital publication.
 The magazine’s circulation and ad sales soared.
 In 1997, it won first prize from the City and Regional Magazine Awards as the best city or regional magazine in the country, and, over the years, won more than a dozen other awards from CRMA, Folio, and the Society for Publication Designers.
 In 2001, Craig, as founding general manager, launched nymag.com, the website of New York Magazine, which became the most successful city magazine site in the country.